 The Washington Cares Act: How Will It Work for Me?

-The good news: Washington is the first state in the country to offer long-term care insurance for its aging residents.
-The bad news: As with most brand-new ideas, there are a few kinks in the system.
-What the Washington Cares Act does is provide long-term care benefits—including home care—of up to a lifetime maximum of $36,500 per person.
+The Washington Cares Act provides Washingtonians long-term care benefits—including home care—of up to a lifetime maximum of $36,500 per person.
 That amount will increase with inflation.
-However, notes Seattle attorney Tamara Roe, “This is an earned benefit program—only those who contribute premiums are eligible for benefits.”
+However, notes Seattle employment and labor law attorney Tamara Roe, “This is an earned benefit program—only those who contribute premiums are eligible for benefits.”

 To be eligible, you must have qualifying health needs and be vested in the fund, which requires working at least 500 hours per year in Washington state.
-“Once you have paid into the program for at least 10 years, without more than a five-year consecutive break in paying into the program, you will be permanently vested,” says Roe, who practices employment and labor law at Montgomery Purdue.
-Temporary vesting is another option: “If you need benefits before becoming permanently vested, the state will look back six years from the date you apply for benefits.
-If you have paid in for at least three of those six years, you will be eligible for benefits.”
+“Once you have paid into the program for at least 10 years, without more than a five-year consecutive break in paying into the program, you will be permanently vested,” says Roe.

-What if I’m Retiring Soon?
+Am I Eligible if I’m Retiring Soon?

 If you retire in less than three years from the date you start contributing to the plan, you will not be eligible for benefits.
 However, even if you know you will be retiring before eligibility, you are still required to start contributing as of Jan.
-1, 2022, when Washington state employers will start taking a payroll tax tax out of paychecks.
+1, 2022, when Washington state employers will start taking a payroll tax out of paychecks.

 How Much Will It Cost Me?

-“Washington State employees will be assessed a premium equal to $0.58 per $100 of earnings—for example, if an employee earns $1,500 per biweekly pay period, they would be assessed a premium of $8.70 per pay period,” Roe explains.
-“There is no cap on the amount of premiums that can be collected from Washington workers—this means highly compensated employees will pay more into the fund than moderately compensated employees, but will only be eligible to receive the same lifetime benefit of $36,500.
-“The premium rate will be reassessed every two years, but it is capped at 0.58% and may not ever exceed that amount.”
+“There is no cap on the amount of premiums that can be collected from Washington workers—this means highly compensated employees will pay more into the fund than moderately compensated employees but will only be eligible to receive the same lifetime benefit of $36,500.
+The premium rate will be reassessed every two years, but it is capped at 0.58 percent and may not ever exceed that amount.”

 Can I Opt Out?